We all need a steady flow of clients. Otherwise, we’re dreamers longing for a resume business.

 If you’re not using SOMETHING (e.g., Excel Spreadsheet, Outlook, or CRM software) for lead management, you’re singlehandedly sabotaging your resume business.

 Oh, did you expect me to sugarcoat things?

 You won’t get gentle criticism here.

 If your goal is to become a resume writer making a six-figure income, you can’t ignore the sales potential from older leads.

 For those who don’t have too many leads that need tracking, a well-designed Excel spreadsheet will do the trick for now.

 I’ve made a pretty lead management form available for download here.

-So, the first place to start is by downloading the above template and take a deep dive into your email manager.
+So, the first place to start is by downloading the above template and deep diving into your email manager.

 Identify your most recent leads, and work your way back.

 Not only use this template to track communication and follow-up with old leads but make 100% certain you use it for new leads too.